 STEM stands for science, technology, engineering, and mathematics, and covers a wide array of subjects within those fields.
-The acronym was coined in 2001 by the US National Science Foundation, but would go on to be used around the world when addressing education policy and curriculum choices.
+The acronym was coined in 2001 by the US National Science Foundation.
+It would go on to be used around the world when addressing education policy and curriculum choices.

 In traditional curricula, science, technology, engineering, and maths subjects are all taught separately.
-STEM, on the other hand, combines related subjects in real-world use cases so that abstract concepts are more easily understood and more immediately applied.
+STEM, on the other hand, combines related subjects in real-world use cases.
+This is so that abstract concepts are more easily understood and more immediately applied.
 Classes are often project-based, where students have to find solutions to specific problems by putting theory into practice.

 History of STEM in Australia

-Australia invests heavily in its education system compared to other OECD countries, but until recently, student performance in STEM-related subjects lagged behind.
-According to a 2012 Programme for International Student Assessment report, Australia ranked 16th of all OECD nations in science and 19th in mathematics.
+Australia invests heavily in its education system compared to other OECD countries.
+Until recently however, student performance in STEM-related subjects has lagged behind.
+According to a 2012 Program for International Student Assessment report, Australia ranked 16th of all OECD nations in science and 19th in mathematics.

 In response to these issues, the Australian government took big steps in 2015 to improve student participation and learning outcomes.
 They established projects such as: